BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 }
 ```

-Since the profile is nicely set on by using the UserRepository, you can now benefit from the power of the related entities.
-For example,
-if you want to return user roles:
+Since the profile is managed using the UserRepository, you can now benefit from the power of related entities.
+For example, if you want to return user roles:

 ```php
 //UserRepository